Our Favorite Trail Running Shoes

 I found that water drainage was pretty efficient in creek-crossing tests.
 One problem I had with the upper was that the lacing system was a little hard to work with.
 Tightening the fit wasn’t a problem, but trying to loosen the laces took a little work to push the laces back through the lace holes and the laces were a little short for me.
 I did feel that the upper kept my foot secure once I was able to get my lace tension correct.

 The EVERmore has an EVA midsole with a 17/13mm stack height.
 I’ve preferred shoes with a 4mm drop like the EVERmore for a few years so the heel-toe differential felt normal but is worth noting if trying minimal shoes for the first time.
 One of the biggest midsole concerns was the narrowness of the arch of the shoe.
 My foot, which fits fine in most shoes, felt confined and given too much support in the arch.
-This caused some rubbing issues when I wore the shoes without socks and got them wet.
+This caused some rubbing issues when I wore the shoes without running socks and got them wet.
 The shoe was designed for use barefoot or with a light sock so I would recommend a light pair of socks when first breaking in the shoe and if you anticipate getting wet.

 While the Patagonia website claims that the EVERmore midsole is soft flexing, I found the midsole to be rather stiff.
 That took me a little while to get used to when first trying the shoe.
 I think that a combination of the shoe getting broken in and me getting used to it led me to me to no longer be concerned about the issue.